JetBrains/teamcity-documentation/topics/predefined-build-parameters.md

 <td>

 [Working directory](build-working-directory.md) where the build is started.
 This is a path where TeamCity build runner is supposed to start a process.
-This is a runner-specific property, thus it has different value for each new step.
+This is a runner-specific property, thus it has a different value for each new step.

 </td></tr><tr>